Who is up for breakfast-approved whoopie pies?! We’re excited to introduce Vegan Banana Oatmeal Whoopie Pies!

 Instead of going with a super sweet buttercream filling, I went with a healthier one prepared with raw cashews, coconut cream, maple syrup, coconut oil, and plenty of vanilla.
 It’s rich, creamy, and stays firm enough to prevent it from spreading on the sides when you take a bite.

-I hope you will love these little whoopie pies!
-It's tender, a bit chewy, healthy-ish, and tastes like banana bread with cream cheese on top!
+I hope you will love our little banana oatmeal whoopie pies!
+It’s tender, a bit chewy, healthy-ish, and tastes like banana bread with cream cheese on top!

-Now, be aware that these are much less sweet than regular whoopie pies, so it's more suitable for breakfast or snack than for dessert.
-If you have a sweet tooth I would recommend adding an extra tablespoon of sugar to the cakes as well as the filling.
+Now, be aware that these are much less sweet than regular whoopie pies, so they are more suitable for breakfast or snacks than dessert.
+If you have a sweet tooth, I would recommend adding an extra tablespoon of sugar to the cakes as well as the filling.

 Let me know in the comments if you try this recipe!

 Banana Oatmeal Whoopie Pies

 - Place the cashews in a bowl.
 Boil about 1 cup of water and pour it over the cashews.
 Let them soak for about 1 hour.

 - Drain and transfer to a high-speed blender.
 Add the coconut cream, maple syrup, melted coconut oil, lime juice, vanilla extract, and salt.
 Blend until fully smooth.
 Taste and adjust sweetness to your liking.
 At this point the cream will have a liquid consistency.
 Don't worry, it will thicken once chilled.